This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If there’s one country I know well, it’s Guatemala.
-I’ve gone three times (once for six weeks!) because from the best-known sites to smaller villages and remote parks, I love it all.
+I’ve gone four times (once for six weeks!) because I can’t get enough.
+From the best-known sites to smaller villages and remote parks, I love it all.
 If you’re planning your own perfect trip, you’ll find everything you need to know about Guatemala travel: frequently asked questions plus extra facts on costs, transportation, and more.

-This is the year to visit Guatemala: it’s built up enough in Antigua and parts of Lake Atitlan for a comfortable visit but off-the-beaten path just about everywhere else (Tikal straddles the middle).
-Prices are low, locals are friendly, and there’s so much to see.
-It might seem like a complicated place to visit, but I promise: it’s not as hard as you think.
+There’s never been a better time to visit Guatemala: it’s built up enough in Antigua and parts of Lake Atitlan for a comfortable visit but off-the-beaten path just about everywhere else (Tikal straddles the middle).
+Prices are reasonable, locals are friendly, and there’s so much to see.
+It might seem like a complicated place to visit, but I promise it’s not as hard as you think.

 An Introduction to Guatemala Travel: Just the Basics